LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 To complete the Custom Endpoint vendor configuration step, please ensure you have the following measures taken:

 - The orchestration layer (a.k.a Custom Endpoint service) must be implemented according to the provided API specification defined by Third-Party Bots.
-An example of such an API specification Reference can be found on the public git repository [here](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service).
+A reference implementation of the API specification can be found on the public git repository [here](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service).
   Third-Party Bots connector will call APIs with the consumer message as a payload.